 The bill aims to eliminate the statute of limitations for certain sexual crimes in New Mexico, allowing prosecution to commence at any time after the crime has occurred.
-Specifically, it introduces new legal language stating that there will be no limitation period for crimes such as capital felonies, first-degree violent felonies, second-degree murder, and various degrees of criminal sexual penetration and contact involving minors.
-This change is reflected in the amendments to Section 30-1-8 NMSA 1978, which now includes a new subsection (H) detailing these exceptions.
+Specifically, it amends Section 30-1-8 NMSA 1978 to state that there will be no limitation period for prosecution of capital felonies, first-degree violent felonies, second-degree murder, second-degree criminal sexual contact of a minor, and second-degree criminal sexual penetration.
+This change is intended to provide justice for victims of these serious offenses, regardless of when they choose to report the crime.

 Statutes affected: introduced version: 30-1-8, 30-1-9.1, 30-1-9.2